Self-Care for Mental Health: A Complete How-to Guide

 There are no set rules for meditation, some forms incorporate visualization techniques and mantras while other tools help focus your attention.
 If you find it difficult to meditate, consider taking a class or using one of the many free guided meditations you can find on YouTube and other video-sharing websites.

-Meditations apps are a great option to find a good headspace for the tech-minded, as they let you shape your personal preferences and send you daily reminders to be more mindful.
+For the tech-minded, meditations apps are a great option to find a good headspace, as they let you shape your personal preferences and send you daily reminders to be more mindful.

 Become Aware of Your Thoughts